-This letter details the results of paired hoop net bait trials, conducted to identify and evaluate alternative and demonstrably equivalent bait, required to maintain standardized sampling efforts in the Upper Mississippi River Restoration Environmental Management Program 's Long Term Resource Monitoring Program (LTRMP) Fish component.
+This letter details the results of paired hoop net bait trials, conducted to identify and evaluate alternative and demonstrably equivalent bait, required to maintain standardized sampling efforts in the Upper Mississippi River Restoration's Long Term Resource Monitoring Program (LTRMP) Fish component.
 We evaluated our standard bait (mechanically extruded and dried soy bean cake) relative to a prospective substitute (a mechanically processed non-caked soy bean product).
 This assessment was necessary because the plant that manufactures our present standardized bait does not plan to continue production in the near future.

 Paired baited sets were made in two LTRMP river reaches (Pool 8 and Open River), representing the widest range of flows possible.
-Bait performance was assessed as the catch-per-unit-effort (CPUE) of channel catfish (Ictalurus punctatus) in standardized LTRMP large hoop nets (Gutreuter et al. 1995).
+Bait performance was assessed as the catch-per-unit-effort (CPUE) of channel catfish (Ictalurus punctatus) in standardized LTRMP large hoop nets (Gutreuter et al., 1995).
 The standard bait received a standard and full annual sample allocation as per standardized LTRMP sampling protocols.
 The alternative bait was fished adjacent and opposite-bank of the standard LTRMP set in identical nets.
 This assured the bait scents did not interfere with each other.
 Tolerable deviances in catches between bait treatments were defined a priori to the study by the full complement of LTRMP Fish Component staff.
 Moreover, acceptable assurances of observing these deviances were set by LTRMP Fish Component staff and used to set requisite sample sizes to assure observing a stated effect.

 No difference in channel catfish mean CPUE between paired bait trials were observed in the Pool 8 study reach.
 The design of the study, which considered existing catch rate data and its variance, assured sufficient power to detect a stated effect size at a stated level of confidence.
-Thus, for Pool 8, we can definitively conclude that both baits, as fished procedurally in the study, produce comparable catches of target organisms in large hoop net methods used as part of LTRMPs standardized fish community assessments (Gutreuter et al. 1995).
+Thus, for Pool 8, we can definitively conclude that both baits, as fished procedurally in the study, produce comparable catches of target organisms in large hoop net methods used as part of LTRMPs standardized fish community assessments (Gutreuter et al., 1995).
 This conclusion supports transitioning to the alternative bait (Mercer) when it becomes necessary.

-Similarly, no differences in the mean CPUE of channel catfish were observed in the Open River study locality during the study.
+Similarly, no differences in the mean CPUE of channel catfish were observed in the Open River study locality during the 2012-2013 study.
 However, several issues preclude a definitive conclusion on bait effects on catch for the Open River locality.
 First, due to drought issues, pre-defined sampling requirements to achieve a stated effect size at a given level of confidence, were compromised.
-Drought conditions resulted in 16% fewer samples than intended due to standardized procedure issues with deploying

-LTRMP compliant hoop net sets (Gutreuter et al. 1995).
+Drought conditions resulted in 16% fewer samples than intended due to standardized procedure issues with deploying LTRMP compliant hoop net sets (Gutreuter et al., 1995).
 Secondly, catches during the 2012 assessment were much more variable than historically observed, and upon which sample size requirements were determined a priori, perhaps also a consequence of low flow and river stages through the drought period.
 Correspondingly, post hoc power assessments demonstrated that the intended power of the sampling design was compromised by these issues.
 Thus, while formal tests revealed no differences in catch between the bait types in the Open River study area, our power to detect these differences given the study data were insufficient to draw definitive conclusions.

 The Open River study location was chosen to maximize differences in flow environments across the study.
 However, given the drought in 2012, this study objective was at least partially compromised.
-Given the unusual circumstance of the drought of 2012, we recommend repeating the Open River study again in 2013, considering the assessment complete for the Pool 8 study area.
-In doing so, the sample design should incorporate the 2012 data in pre-project design, given the unique and unprecedented variation observed in 2012 at the Open River study locality.
-The nets are on site and repeating the study in 2013 would only require the procurement of new quantities of Mercer baits, and minimal commitments of field staff time, since test bait nets are fished synoptically with our standard LTRMP sample allocations.
+Given the unusual circumstance of the drought of 2012, we repeated the Open River study again in 2013-2014, considering the assessment complete for the Pool 8 study area.
+This summary letter details the original findings from 2012-2013, and also addends new findings from the 2013-2014 effort in the Open River Reach.